CC-Riddle: A Question Answering Dataset of Chinese Character Riddles: Related Work

 Neural network has not been used to generate Chinese character riddles, but has been used to generate Chinese poems and couplets widely \cite{yi2017generating,chiang2021transcouplet}.
 There are researches focusing on Chinese character as well.
-Some are around Chinese character embedding models \cite{li2015component,lu2016multi,tseng2019eigencharacter}. \citet{han2021chinese} investigate the impact of Chinese character decomposition on Machine Translation. \citet{li2021glyphcrm} render each characters into a grayscale image and incorporate the glyph features into character embedding space.
-The glyph information of Chinese characters can also be incorporated into language model pre-training \cite{sun2021chinesebert}.
+Some are around Chinese character embedding models \cite{li2015component,lu2016multi,tseng2019eigencharacter}.
+The glyph information of Chinese characters can also be incorporated into language model pre-training \cite{li2021glyphcrm,sun2021chinesebert}.